termux/termux-gui/Protocol.md

 If you don't want to implement a custom library for using the protocol, you can skip to the [protocol methods](#methods)<!-- @IGNORE PREVIOUS: anchor -->

-### WARNING: The protocol is not yet stable and could change anytime
+### WARNING: The protocol is not yet stable and could change anytime, and parts are not implemented yet.

 ## Connection